-RECEIVE DMA CONTROLLERS
+RECEIVE DMA CONTROLLER

-Two or four output DMA engines deliver data across the PCle interface into user-specified memory locations in PCle target memory.
+Two output DMA engines deliver data across the PCIe interface into user-specified memory locations in PCIe target memory.
 DMA engine #1 can deliver either raw samples from A/D Ch 1 or channel-inter-leaved 24-bit I and Q baseband samples from the 34 DDCs.
 Data samples from each DDC can be independently enabled/disabled for output.
 DMA engine #2 can deliver raw samples from A/D Ch 2.
-This sequence repeats for the second XMC module of the 58624.

-When a target memory buffer is filled, these models issue an interrupt to the system processor and then begins filling an alternate buffer.
+When a target memory buffer is filled, the 71624 issues an interrupt to the system processor and then begins filling an alternate buffer.
 In this way, the processor is always informed when and where data is available for retrieval.
 Packet headers identify the DDC and show the number of subsequent data samples.

-TRANSMIT DMA CONTROLLERS
+TRANSMIT DMA CONTROLLER

-Each of the FPGA-based 34 or 68 DUCs interpolates complex (I+Q) baseband signals and translates them to the desired IF output center frequency.
+Each of the FPGA-based 34 DUCs interpolates complex (I+Q) baseband signals and translates them to the desired IF output center frequency.

-The data source for each DUC can be independently selected from its corresponding DDC output, or from PCIe target memory buffers fetched by the transmit DMA controller, where header information steers the memory data to the appropriate DUC channel.
+The data source for each DUC can be independently selected from its corresponding DDC output, or from PCle target memory buffers fetched by the transmit DMA controller, where header information steers the memory data to the appropriate DUC channel.

-Like the receive DMA controllers, once a data buffer is emptied, these models signal the processor with an interrupt and move to the next assigned buffer to continue fetching data.
+Like the receive DMA controllers, once a data buffer is emptied, the 71624 signals the processor with an interrupt and moves to the next assigned buffer to continue fetching data.